US coronavirus cases hit record daily high and experts warn daily death rates will triple by mid-January | NewsChannel 3-12

 Officials warn against traditional get-togethers

-The Oregon Health Authority reported 575 new cases of Covid-19 in the state Thursday, also breaking the state’s single-day record.
+The Oregon Health Authority reported 575 new cases Thursday, also breaking the state’s single-day record.

 “Preliminary data show this increase reflects continued widespread community transmission resulting in small clusters and outbreaks statewide,” the OHA said in a written statement.
 The state’s coronavirus death toll is now 673.